2

 This is a very broad term and technically encompasses several different types of exercise machines.

-For the sake of this article, when I talk about stationary exercise bikes, I’m really talking about the upright variety.
+For the sake of this article though, when I talk about stationary exercise bikes, I’m really talking about the upright variety.

 Stationary exercise bikes really include upright bikes, recumbent bikes, indoor cycles, and even air bikes.